 The PSI's code of governance adheres to the "comply or explain" principle.
 The PSI reports to the Minister for Health on an annual basis on how it has complied with the Code of Practice for the Governance of State Bodies (2016) or explains the reasons why its standards or requirements have not been implemented.
+The

-The PSI has three governance meetings a year with officials from the Department of Health to update them on governance related matters and to discuss progress against targets set down in the PSI's performance delivery agreement.
+PSI has regular governance meetings with the Department of Health to update them on governance related matters and to discuss progress against targets set down in the PSI's performance delivery agreement.